aesirkth/flight-controller/doc/data-protocol.md

 Here is a description of the data protocol between the Rocket and the Ground Station for the Mjollnir project

+The diagrams in this document can be edited using the online tool [diagrams.net](https://www.diagrams.net/).
+Just import the `.xml` files.
+Export the diagrams to `.png` and to `.xml` (compressed) and save them back here after modification

+The HTML tables in this document can be edited using the online tool [tablesgenerator.com](https://www.tablesgenerator.com/html_tables#).
+Simply click "File / Paste table data" and paste the table.
+Make sure to check "Do not generate CSS" and uncheck "Compact mode"

 # Table of contents <!-- omit in toc -->

 - [Overview](#overview)